virtusize/integration_android/README.md

                        .build();
        ```

-2. Add Virtusize button in your activity's XML layout file.
-You can use the default button style we provide by setting up `app:virtusizeButtonStyle="default_style"` in XML or programmatically.
+2. Add a Virtusize button in your activity's XML layout file.
+You can use the default button style we provide by setting up `app:virtusizeButtonStyle="default_style"` in XML:

    - XML